Climate change denial: Pushing for adaptation only

-The conservative National Center for Policy Analysis, whose "Environmental Task Force" contains a number of climate change deniers, including Sherwood Idso and S. Fred Singer, has said, "The growing consensus on climate change policies is that adaptation will protect present and future generations from climate-sensitive risks far more than efforts to restrict emissions."
+The conservative National Center for Policy Analysis, whose "Environmental Task Force" contains a number of climate change deniers, including Sherwood Idso and Fred Singer, has said, "The growing consensus on climate change policies is that adaptation will protect present and future generations from climate-sensitive risks far more than efforts to restrict emissions."

 The adaptation-only plan is also endorsed by oil companies like ExxonMobil.
 According to a Ceres report, "ExxonMobil's plan appears to be to stay the course and try to adjust when changes occur.
 The company's plan is one that involves adaptation, as opposed to leadership."

 The George W. Bush administration also voiced support for an adaptation-only policy in 2002.
 "In a stark shift for the Bush administration, the United States has sent a climate report [U.S. Climate Action Report 2002] to the United Nations detailing specific and far-reaching effects it says global warming will inflict on the American environment.
 In the report, the administration also for the first time places most of the blame for recent global warming on human actions—mainly the burning of fossil fuels that send heat-trapping greenhouse gases into the atmosphere."
 The report "does not propose any major shift in the administration's policy on greenhouse gases.
 Instead it recommends adapting to inevitable changes instead of making rapid and drastic reductions in greenhouse gases to limit warming."
 This position apparently precipitated a similar shift in emphasis at the COP 8 climate talks in New Delhi several months later; "The shift satisfies the Bush administration, which has fought to avoid mandatory cuts in emissions for fear it would harm the economy.
 'We're welcoming a focus on more of a balance on adaptation versus mitigation', said a senior American negotiator in New Delhi.
 'You don't have enough money to do everything.

 Some find this shift and attitude disingenuous and indicative of a bias against prevention (i.e. reducing emissions/consumption) and toward prolonging the oil industry's profits at the environment's expense.
 In an article addressing the supposed economic hazards of addressing climate change, writer and environmental activist George Monbiot wrote: "Now that the dismissal of climate change is no longer fashionable, the professional deniers are trying another means of stopping us from taking action.
 It would be cheaper, they say, to wait for the impacts of climate change and then adapt to them".